617-470-9950 Toll Free 866-565-1516

 Special instructions or notations about fragile or high-value items

-Is the Bill of Lading the Same as the Estimate?
+Is the Bill of Lading the Same as the Moving Estimate?

-No, they’re related, but not the same.
-The Estimate provides a projected cost for your move based on the initial inventory and requested services, such as packing, loading, or storage.
-It’s an important planning tool, but it’s not legally binding in many cases, especially when it’s a non-binding estimate.
+No. They’re related but serve different purposes.
+The moving estimate provides a projected cost based on your initial inventory and requested services like packing, loading, or storage.
+It’s an important planning tool, but a non-binding estimate is not a final price.

-The Bill of Lading, on the other hand, is the final, legally binding contract.
-It reflects the actual services performed — including any changes to packing needs, inventory, scope, or pricing.
+The Bill of Lading is the final, legally binding contract.
+It reflects the actual services performed, including any changes to packing needs, inventory, scope, or pricing.
 If the final weight, volume, or service level differs from the original estimate, the Bill of Lading determines the official amount due.

 Common Bill of Lading Mistakes to Avoid